 Masses with the Pope at the Vatican can be celebrated in St Peters Basilica, in St Peter's square or both together depending on the celebration and the expected number of people attending.

 Most of the masses from the Papal liturgical calendar at are celebrated at St Peters Basilica.

-If you will need more than 6 tickets for any of the Masses you will definitely need to reserve in advance, and then collect your tickets usually 1-2 days before the event from the Prefecture of the Papal Household for more detail: Click Here.
+If you need between 1 - 6 tickets you can normally get tickets directly from the Swiss Guards usually 1 day before the Mass: Click Here.
+However if it's a Popular Mass such as Christmas Eve or Easter you will need to reserve tickets in advance to guarantee availability.
+If you will need more than 6 tickets for any of the Masses you will definitely need to reserve in advance, and then collect your tickets usually 1 day before the event from the Prefecture of the Papal Household for more detail: Click Here.

-Normally these tickets are reserved only for religious guest through a reservation applied though the church or any other religious institution.
+Tickets for special guests: (Tickets for special guest or reparto speciale): These tickets giving you a special location at the event or Mass with the Pope.
+Normally these tickets are reserved only for religious guests through a reservation applied though the church or any other religious institution.

 The tickets will be asked for at the entrance of the Mass.
 Remember: